scala/docs.scala-lang/overviews/macros/annotations.md

 Macro annotations bring textual abstraction to the level of definitions.
 Annotating any top-level or nested definition with something that Scala recognizes as a macro will let it expand, possibly into multiple members.
 Unlike in the previous versions of macro paradise, macro annotations in 2.0 are done right in the sense that they: 1) apply not just to classes and objects, but to arbitrary definitions,
-2) allow expansions of classes can affect companions.
+2) allow expansions of classes to modify or even create companion objects.
 This opens a number of new possibilities in code generation land.

 In this walkthrough we will write a silly, but very useful macro that does nothing except for logging the annottees.
 As a first step, we define an annotation that inherits `StaticAnnotation` and defines a `macroTransform` macro.